oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 For simplicity, TOSCA does not have integers of other bit widths, nor does it have an unsigned integer type.
-However, it is possible to enforce most of these variations using data type validation clauses
+However, it is possible to enforce most of these variations using data type [validation clauses](#validation-clause).
-\[see XXX\].

 For example, this would be a custom data type for unsigned 16-bit
 integers: